 Offsetting: Assets and liabilities, as well as income and costs, may not be offset unless an IPSAS requires or permits it.

-Comparative Information: Unless IPSAS authorize or demand differently, an entity must disclose comparative information for all amounts reported in the current period’s financial statements for the prior period.
+Comparative Information: Unless IPSAS authorises or demands differently, an entity must disclose comparative information for all amounts reported in the current period’s financial statements for the prior period.
 If it is necessary to comprehend the current period’s financial statements, an organisation must offer comparison information for narrative and descriptive information.
 One statement of financial position with comparative information for the prior period, one statement of financial performance with comparative information for the preceding period, one cash flow statement with comparative information for the preceding period, and one statement of changes in net assets/equity with comparative information for the preceding period, as well as related notes, are required to be presented by an entity.

 Frequency of Reporting: An organisation must provide a complete set of financial accounts at least once a year (including comparative information).
 When an entity changes the end or closing of its reporting period and presents the FS or financial statements for a period other than a year, it must also explain why the longer or shorter period was chosen, as well as the fact that the amounts presented in the FS or financial statements are not entirely comparable.